 Remove pan from heat and add mashed raspberries, cocoa powder, shredded coconut, monk fruit sweetener, and vanilla extract.

 Line baking sheet with parchment paper, allowing paper to overhang all edges of baking sheet.

 Pour melted chocolate mixture atop parchment paper and let it sit on

 Remove baking sheet from refrigerator and break chocolate bark into desired size.

 Share with family and friends OR enjoy by yourself!

 Chocolate bark that complies with many diet lifestyles

 This dark chocolate raspberry bark adheres to SO MANY diets and lifestyles!
 It is truly amazing.
 Check out all of the lifestyles that can partake in this tasty treat:

 - Keto and Low Carb: This delicious raspberry bark recipe only contains 1.6 grams of net carbs per serving.
-It is totally low carb and PERFECT for the ketogenic diet.

 - Paleo: This bark follows paleo diet restrictions and does not contain dairy, refined oils, gluten, soy, etc.